Economic impact of the Iran–Israel proxy conflict: Destruction of infrastructure

 Israeli bombing raids hit critical infrastructure in Iran across 21 of the country’s 31 provinces.
 Targets included major airports (such as Tabriz Airport and Tehran’s Mehrabad Airport), oil and gas facilities, power grids, and strategically important industries.
 Strikes on Iran’s oil infrastructure were limited but not negligible – for example, Israeli missiles struck an oil refinery in southern Tehran (Shahr Rey refinery), causing a massive fire and forcing its shutdown.
 They also hit fuel depots around the capital, and even a section of the giant South Pars gas field (which provides ~80% of Iran’s gas) was damaged by missile strikes, leading Iran to temporarily suspend part of its gas output.
 The war targeted some "domestic" energy assets rather than export terminals, so Iran’s export capacity was somewhat spared; nevertheless, the immediate effect was dramatic – Iran’s oil exports in the week of 18 June 2025 fell to roughly 102,000 barrels per day, less than half the recent average.
 Tanker traffic from Iran’s main export port (Kharg Island) virtually halted during the height of the conflict.
 This translates to tens of millions of dollars in lost revenue for those weeks and underscores how vulnerable Iran’s income is to security disruptions.
 Beyond energy, Israeli strikes also hit military and nuclear sites, research facilities, and government buildings in Tehran (even the Defense Ministry and state TV headquarters were bombed).
 Iran’s civilian infrastructure did not escape damage either – power stations and communication networks suffered outages from the raids and accompanying cyber attacks.
 The physical damage to Iran will require major reconstruction.
 Conservative estimates put the immediate rebuilding cost in the tens of billions of dollars for power grids, refineries, transportation networks, and other facilities.

 Military expenditures and losses

 Over the 12 days, Iran launched hundreds of ballistic missiles and drones at Israel.
 These weapons are costly to replace.
 Analysts estimate that Iran’s medium-range ballistic missiles cost on the order of $1–3 million each.
 A single concentrated salvo on 1 October 2024 (prior to the all-out war) involved about 180 missiles and was calculated to have cost Tehran roughly $2.3 billion in missiles and related expenses.
 This was an immense one-day expense – equivalent to about 22% of Iran’s annual defense budget and over 50 million percent of Iran’s GDP per capita.
-During the June 2025 war, Iran fired 550 missiles and launched 1000 drawns.
-Israel’s strikes reportedly destroyed more than half of Iran’s missile launchers on the groundnewarab.com, as well as dozens of combat aircraft and air defense systems.
+During the June 2025 war, Iran fired 550 missiles and launched 1000 drones.